Height Safety Training

 - Work Safely at Heights Refresher

-Participants who have completed the above course will receive a nationally recognised statement of attainment.
+Participants who have completed the above course will receive a nationally recognised statement of attainment which can serve as your working at heights ticket.
 This certificate never expires, but industry standards recommend refreshing every two years.
 This refresher provides all the necessary retraining in an efficient, four-hour training session.

-In the course of this refresher, participants will review all of the essential information covered in the original course (with any relevant updates).
-This information includes legislative requirements, associated risk with work at height, priority of access, types of anchors, physical controls and more.
+In this refresher course, participants will review all of the essential information covered in the original course (with any relevant updates).
+This information includes legislative requirements, associated risks with working at heights, priority of access, types of anchors, physical controls and more.
 Applicants must have completed the original Work Safely at Height course in order to undertake this refresher.

 - Height Safety Supervisor

 This is essentially an advanced version of the Work Safely at Heights course, and it’s intended specifically for those who oversee the work of others.
 It covers a range of advanced techniques used to arrest a fall and includes rapid response training.
 Upon completion, applicants will be capable of supervising other operators who are working at height.

 Some of the advanced techniques covered in this course include anchor selection, setup and use of static lifelines, provision of drop lines and instruction in limited freefall.
 Applicants must have completed a Work at Heights course within the last two years.
 They’ll be issued a certificate of attendance upon completion of the course.